How PDP Plans Work

-It’s important to note that the amount of coverage you may have under your Medicare prescription drug plan can change
+It’s important to note that the level of coverage you have under your Medicare prescription drug plan may change throughout the year.

-throughout the year.
 This change depends on which stage of coverage you are currently in.
-Learn more about the stages
+Learn more about the stages of coverage below.

 Stage 1: The Deductible